 any other requirement notified by the Commonwealth to the Operator.

-If the Operator fails to issue a Payment Notice for a Quarter or Support Year or fails to include an amount to which the Commonwealth is entitled under this Agreement in a Payment Notice for a Support Year, the Commonwealth may issue a notice which sets out the relevant information.
+If the Operator fails to issue a Payment Notice for a Quarter or Support Year or fails to include an amount to which the Commonwealth is entitled under this Agreement in a Payment Notice for a Quarter or Support Year, the Commonwealth may issue a notice to the Operator for that Quarter or Support Year which sets out the relevant information which the Operator should have included in that Payment Notice.

-On request by the Commonwealth, the Operator must provide information or other evidence reasonably requested by the Commonwealth to verify the information set out in any Payment Notice issued pursuant to clause 18.1(a)(i) and 18.1(b) within 10 Business Days after receipt of that request.
+On request by the Commonwealth, the Operator must provide information or other evidence reasonably requested by the Commonwealth to verify the information set out in any Payment Notice issued pursuant to clause 16.1(a) or 16.1(b) within 10 Business Days after receipt of that request.

-If the amount referred to a Payment Notice is an amount payable by:
+If the amount referred to in a Payment Notice:

+issued by the Operator pursuant to clause 16.1(a) or 16.1(b) is an amount payable by:

-the Commonwealth to the Operator, the Commonwealth must issue an invoice for that amount to the Operator on the same day that it issues that Payment Notice; or
+the Commonwealth to the Operator, the Operator must issue an invoice for that amount to the Commonwealth on the same day that the Operator issues that Payment Notice; or

+the Operator to the Commonwealth, the Commonwealth must issue an invoice for that amount to the Operator on or before the date which is 5 Business Days after the Commonwealth receives the relevant Payment Notice; or

+issued by the Commonwealth pursuant to clause 16.1(c) is an amount payable by:

+the Commonwealth to the Operator, the Operator must issue an invoice for that amount to the Commonwealth on or before the date which is 5 Business Days after the Commonwealth receives that Payment Notice; or

-the Operator to the Commonwealth, the Operator issue an invoice for that amount to the Commonwealth on the same day that it issues the relevant Payment Notice.
+the Operator to the Commonwealth, the Commonwealth must issue an invoice for that amount to the Operator on the same day that the Commonwealth issues that Payment Notice.

-Any party making a taxable supply under this Agreement in relation to an invoice identified under clause 18.1(e) must also provide a tax invoice for that supply to the recipient of that supply, in accordance with clause 20.4.
+Any party making a taxable supply under this Agreement in relation to an invoice identified under clause 16.1(e) must also provide a tax invoice for that supply to the recipient of that supply, in accordance with clause 18.4.